How To Make DIY Christmas Tree Crayons

 While the wax is hot, carefully drape a string in the mold.
 The hot wax will form around the string to hold it in place.
 Once the wax has cooled, tie a knot and place it on your tree.

-Any brand of crayon will work, just note that each brand has a different melting time.
-Therefore, if you mix brands you will need to keep a good eye on them while in the oven.
+Any crayon brand will work.
+Note that each brand has a different melting time.
+Therefore, if you mix brands, you must watch them while in the oven.

-If you take the crayon out of the mold too soon, then they may break.
+If you remove the crayons from the mold too soon, they may break.
 Place the crayon back in the mold and reheat it until it has melted back together.

-We hope your family enjoys making memories together while creating homemade Christmas crayons.
-I know our family loves when we are able to make awesome gifts!
+We hope your family enjoys making memories together while creating DIY Christmas tree crayons.
+I know our family loves making this easy Christmas craft to give to our family and friends.

 Equipment